-Overthinking everything (even the most mundane things).
-They may feel misunderstood.
-Because they don’t look and act typically depressed others assume that everything is Facebook fine.
-This person may engage in an activity and perform well but takes no enjoyment in it and may feel numb during the process.
-Eventually, this person may consume excessive alcohol, gamble, try illicit drugs or misuse prescription drugs to feel something better or numb the bad feelings they may have.
-People with atypical depression may also find themselves eating more and becoming more fidgety.
-Finally, this person may engage in extreme escapist behavior like binge-watching or excessive gaming.
+Overthinking everything (even the most mundane things) is common.
+So is feeling misunderstood.
+Because they don’t look and act like the stereotypical depressed person.
+The type that pretends everything is Facebook fine.
+This person may engage in activities and perform well.
+But they take no enjoyment in it and may even feel numb during the process.
+Eventually, this person might drink too much, gamble, try illicit drugs, or misuse prescription drugs.
+All in an attempt to feel something.
+People with atypical depression may also find themselves eating more and becoming fidgety.
+Finally, this person may engage in extreme escapist behavior like binge-watching TV or excessive gaming.
 All of the symptoms of atypical depression are the body’s way of trying to make it feel better.

 None of these individual symptoms is diagnostic of anything.
 However, when they are viewed in life’s context and consequence (and lasting at least 2 weeks), it may become clear that your man is suffering from depression.
-While almost half of Major Depressive episodes may spontaneously resolve within a year even if you do nothing,
+While almost half of the Major Depressive episodes may spontaneously resolve within a year even if you do nothing,

 How significant is 15%?

-· 9% percent of the US population has Diabetes
+- 9% percent of the US population has Diabetes

-· 20% of the US population has a sexually transmitted disease
+- 20% of the US population has a sexually transmitted disease

-· 7% of the population has depression
+- 7% of the population has depression

-· 1% of the population has schizophrenia.
+- 1% of the population has schizophrenia.

 Could these symptoms be anything else besides depression?

 These same symptoms can be associated with thyroid conditions, diabetes, low testosterone, and erectile dysfunction.
-A comprehensive physical exam with psychiatric evaluation can help you clearly identify and treat the condition of concern.
+A comprehensive physical exam with psychiatric evaluation can help you identify and treat the condition of concern.
 A thorough physical examination and psychiatric mental health evaluation can be done in the privacy of your home with a house call.